4 Mechanical Properties of Materials

 \[ \begin{aligned} & \varepsilon_y=\frac{\sigma_y}{E} \\ & \varepsilon_x=-\nu \varepsilon_y=-\frac{\nu \sigma_y}{E} \\ & \varepsilon_z=-\nu \varepsilon_y=-\frac{\nu \sigma_y}{E} \end{aligned} \]

-And for a normal stress applied in the z-direction:
+And we can do likewise for a normal stress applied in the z direction.

 \[ \begin{aligned} & \varepsilon_z=\frac{\sigma_z}{E} \\ & \varepsilon_x=-\nu \varepsilon_z=-\frac{\nu \sigma_z}{E} \\ & \varepsilon_y=-\nu \varepsilon_z=-\frac{\nu \sigma_z}{E} \end{aligned} \]

-If loads are applied in all 3 directions simultaneously, we can determine the overall strain in each direction by simply adding together the above components:
+If loads are applied in all three directions simultaneously, we can determine the overall strain in each direction by simply adding together the above components.

 where